dieharders/ai-text-server/README.md

 ### Create a release on Github with link to installer

-Electron-builder provides a way to automate the release process by creating a release w/ binary for you.
-You must first setup an auth token and yada yada I cant be bothered...so here is the manual procedure.

 1. Create a tag with:

 Increase the patch version by 1 (x.x.1 to x.x.2)